HunorTotBagi/HunorTotBagi/README.md

         Developed during a 9-month Full-Stack Web Development Bootcamp organized by <a href="https://vojvodinaictcluster.org/">Vojvodina ICT Cluster</a> and the Government of AP Vojvodina.
 Built with a Java backend and React frontend, it                includes modules for scheduling, student management, and analytics
       </li>
       <li> 🎮 <a href="https://sodhara.com">Sodhara</a> - Indie Game in Development<br/>
       A retro sci-fi action platformer inspired by Super Metroid developed in Unity.
-I’m in charge of QA, feature refinement, bug fixing, and level design ensuring an immersive and polished experience - <a href="https://www.youtube.com/watch?v=G93-ELq64oc">Sodhara Gameplay v0.4.8<a> </li>
+I’m in charge of QA, feature refinement, bug fixing, and level design ensuring an immersive and polished experience - <a href="https://www.youtube.com/watch?v=AtyKzeHd0hg">SODHARA v0.4.8 Gameplay Footage<a> </li>
     </ul>
   </section>